ianfajardo/gamestreamingsetup/blog/action-camera-microphone-attachments-for-the-perfect-sound.md

 5. The fifth tip is to maintain eye contact with your subject at all times throughout the filming process so that they know they are being filmed.

-## Conclusion: Start Recording Better Quality Videos Today with a Good Action Camera Mic!
+## Conclusion: Start Recording Better Quality Videos Today with Action Camera Microphone Attachments!

 In conclusion, if you are looking for the best video recording mic for your action camera, you should consider getting an external microphone.
 It will be more reliable and will provide better quality recordings.
 Audio is an important part of any content creation and can be very useful for recording voices.
 Audio can be used in podcasts, interviews, reviews, and more.
 If the audio is high-quality enough you could even reuse it for an audio-only podcast later on in the future.